adrianoes/robotframework-expandtesting_api_and_web/README.md

 # Tests:

 - Execute ```robot -d ./results tests``` to run all tests in headless mode and store results in separated folder.
-- Execute ```robot -d ./results .\tests\ui\users_ui.robot``` to run all the tests in the users_ui suite in headless mode and store results in separated folder.
+- Execute ```robot -d ./results .\tests\ui\users_ui.robot``` to run all the tests in the users_ui.robot suite in headless mode and store results in separated folder.
-- Execute ```robot -d ./results -t "Change a user\'s password via UI" tests/ui/users_ui.robot``` to run Change a user's password via UI test case inside users_ui suite and store results in separated folder.
+- Execute ```robot -d ./results -t "Change a user\'s password via UI" tests/ui/users_ui.robot``` to run Change a user's password via UI test case inside users_ui.robot suite and store results in separated folder.
 - Hit :point_right:**Testing** button on left side bar in VSC and choose the tests you want to execute.
+- Execute ```robot -d results -i BASIC tests``` to run the tests tagged with API tag and store results in separated folder.
+- Execute ```robot -d results -e UI -e NEGATIVE .\tests\api\notes_ui.robot``` to run all the tests but the ones tagged with UI, NEGATIVE or both tags inside notes_ui.robot suite and store results in separated folder.
+- Execute ```robot -d results -i API -i FULL .\tests\api\users_api.robot``` to run all the tests tagged with API, FULL or both tags inside users_api.robot suite and store results in separated folder.
+- Execute ```robot -d results -i UI_AND_API .\tests\api\users_ui_and_api.robot``` to run all the tests tagged with UI_AND_API inside users_ui_and_api.robot suite and store results in separated folder.

 # Support: